billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 2. It must be an M-series (62XX), S-series (61XX), X-series (63XX),
 or digital IO (653X) device.

->Note: As of version 20190305 SpikeGLX can read up to 32 digital lines per device (previously limited to 8).
-Also, be aware that only a device's 'waveform' digital lines can be programmed for high sample rate input.
+>Note: SpikeGLX can read up to 32 digital lines per device.
+However only a device's **'waveform' digital lines** can be programmed for high sample rate input.
 You'll have to look at the device spec sheet to see the count of waveform lines.
-Digital device support is added as of version 20190413.
+When you click `Detect` on the `Devices` tab of the Configuration dialog, the NI box reports the number of available lines, e.g., 'DI[8].'

 We have direct experience with these: